 - Most credit cards DO NOT cover car rental insurance in Ireland.
-That’s because Ireland is on the short list of countries where Mastercard and Visa do not offer this benefit.
+(This item is especially important for North Americans) That’s because Ireland is on the short list of countries where Mastercard and Visa do not offer this benefit.
 Many credit card customer service reps aren’t aware of this detail, so ask for confirmation in writing and be sure to bring the document with you when you travel (World Mastercard and Canadian Visa usually DO cover insurance).

 - If your credit card DOES cover car insurance in Ireland, you will be required to sign extra documents to waive the rental company’s insurance.
 Some agencies require a deposit or a hold on your credit card when insurance is declined.
 These “temporary” fees can range from €0-15,000 (€2,000 seems be the most common).

 - Call rental agencies before you book and ask questions… especially if the costs, fees, and extra insurance are not clear to you.
 One call before your trip can save hours of frustration during and after your trip.